 Let me explain the reasons why I ask this question:

 I took a phone call from a lady this week who had come across a new patch of dog urine on her carpet.
 Knowing that a urine stain is better to be treated as soon as it’s been spotted, she googled how Mrs Hinch would tackle it.
 This was the tip from Mrs Hinch’s book: Urine: Make a paste with bicarb and white vinegar.
 Massage into the problem area and hoover away.
 Finish with a spritz of Febreze.

 Simples!
 Or so you’d think!

+NO, it wasn’t!
 As soon as she added the paste of bicarb and vinegar to the stain it turned dark brown and not only that, it sealed the urine stain straight into the carpet.
 This is when she phoned us!
 Unfortunately, by this time it was too late for us to have any effect on the sealed in stain.

 LETS TAKE A LOOK AT THIS:

 What’s in Pet Urine?
 Pet urine is a combination of ammonia, bacteria, hormones, nitrogen and uric acid.
 It’s the uric acid that creates a lingering smell even after you’ve cleaned up after your dog’s tinkle area.
 It can be especially potent when the air is humid like now during the summer months.
 Dog urine is highly acidic.
 A fresh stain shouldn’t cause much damage if it’s taken care of immediately after the accident occurs.

 Fresh urine stains on the carpet aren’t too difficult to deal with.
 The trick is to get all the liquid out of the carpet before the dog urine travels down the carpet fibres and pools at the bottom.
 Fold a dry cloth or towel and press it firmly over the stain, ideally by standing or stamping on the towel or cloth applying maximum pressure so it absorbs as much urine as possible.

 Now you need to dilute the wet area.
 First, use lukewarm water and add a few drops of dishwashing soap and dab the wet area using a sponge.
 Avoid pouring the solution on the stain as that will just cause more liquid to sit at the bottom of the carpet.
 Repeat this process several times until the urine stain is gone.
 Once it’s gone, rinse out the soapy area with fresh water and use a dry towel to blot the area.

 PLEASE, PLEASE, PLEASE Avoid using vinegar on fresh pet stains as the acid in the vinegar can react to the acid in the urine.

 Old Urine Stains Once the stain dries, the ph. level in the acid rises, causing ideal conditions for bacteria to flourish.
 Not only does the bacteria cause the acid to oxidize and stain the carpet, but the bacteria and organic matter in the urine also cause an unpleasant odour.
 The longer the stain languishes, the worse the odour gets and the harder the stain is to remove.

 Our high-performance cleaning system deep cleans, sanitises and deodorises your carpets as standard, however for any problematic areas of pet urine stains we can apply specialised treatments, however there may be an additional charge for this and extra time would need to be allocated for your appointment.
 Please note that even though we do everything possible to reduce or eliminate odours, spots and stains, due to the depth of contamination, 100% success may not always be attained and can NOT be guaranteed.
 Please discuss this with us when you contact our office.

 PLEASE NOTE: As professional carpet cleaners we have a number of stain removers to take out most stains from carpets, however once you have tampered with the stain and changed it from its original state i.e. urine into urine + bicarb + vinegar + carpet shampoo, it can no longer be successfully cleaned out of your carpet as it’s no longer the original stain.